-Another tactic scammers use is to post a ‘viral’ challenge that ask you to comment the answers to questions like the name of your first pet or your mother’s maiden name as a ruse to find your ‘movie star name’.
+Another tactic scammers use is to post a ‘viral’ challenge that ask you to comment the answers to questions like the name of your first pet or your mother’s as a rouse to find your ‘movie star name’.
 However, these are actually common security questions and they then use the answers to reset your passwords online.

 Take care to avoid giving away too much personal information about yourself and your loved ones.

 Some social media platforms let you connect with people you don’t know in real life.
 While this can be a great way to meet new friends, be mindful that some people may be out to scam you.